-Decisions – lots of them need to be made when mixing and mastering because each of which influences how your musical creation sounds in the end.
-Therefore, the question “Shall I apply a compressor first or an Equalizer?” is quite a vital one.
+Decisions – lots of them need to be made when mixing and mastering and each will influence how your musical creation sounds in the end.
+Therefore, the question “Shall I apply compression first or equalize?” is a vital one.

-Digitalization in music production brought a lot of good things.
-For example the availability of resources – not time and money, unfortunately for most of us those two are still limited.
-But the number of different equalizers and compressor you can add to your channel strip increased significantly and there is no need to stick to a given order of processing tools for audio manipulation anymore.
+Digitization in music production has brought a lot of benefits.
+For example, the availability of resources – though not time and money, unfortunately these two are still limited for the most of us.
+But the number of different equalizers and compressor you can add to your channel strip increased and there is no need to stick to a given order of processing tools for audio manipulation anymore.

-The short and probably very unsatisfying answer is: There are no hard rules.
-Still, there are technical things to consider before starting to work on your audio material.
-Mixing and mastering are at their core a management of energies.
-According to the vision you have for your mix, you need to manage what’s going to be perceptible.
+The short and probably very unsatisfying answer is: There are no hard and fast rules.
+Still, there are technical considerations to make before you start to work on your audio material.
+Mixing and mastering are, at their core, a management of energies.
+According to the vision you have of your mix, you need to manage what’s going to be perceptible.

-PRO TIP: Keep the idea of being an energy manager always on your mind when taking each step of your workflow – from composition and arrangement to equalizing and compression – you will be able to avoid problems related to energy conflicts early.
+PRO TIP: By keeping the idea of being an energy manager always in mind when taking each step in your workflow – from composition and arrangement through to equalizing and compression – you will be able to avoid early on problems relating to energy conflicts.

 The classic approach

-There is a very good reason for the classic order of equalizer first, compressor second.
-When you have a signal with spectral flaws like strong resonances, you’re well advised to clean up first.
-That’s were linear audio processing respectively an equalizer comes into play.
-With an EQ you can create tonal balance by e.g. carving out the harsh parts of a vocal recording.
-If you don’t take care of problems like these and apply a compressor first, the signal energies you don’t want in your mix will influence your compression results excessively.
-So, whenever you work with audio material that contains disturbing signal energies, it’s wise to apply an EQ first and then a compressor.
+There is a very good reason for the classic order of: equalizer first, compressor second.
+When you have a signal with spectral flaws such as strong resonances, you’re well advised to first clean it up.
+That’s where linear audio processing in regards to equalization comes into play.
+With an EQ you can create tonal balance by, for example, removing the harsh parts of a vocal recording.
+If you don’t take care of problems like these before applying a compressor, those unwanted signal energies will influence your compression results excessively.
+So, whenever you work with audio material that contains disturbing signal energies, it’s wise to first apply an EQ and then a compressor.

-Example: Often a female vocal recording contains harsh parts and low end rumbling.
+Example: Often a female vocal recording contains some harshness and low-end rumbling.

-To get a clear vocal, you would take out everything below 200 Hz to eliminate the rumbling.
-In addition, start tweaking the high end above 10 kHz to get rid of all the disturbing harsh and sibilant parts.
-Or you could apply the intelligent filter and the respective vocal profile of smart:EQ 2 to clean up the female vocal track – in seconds.
-After all the cleaning up, you can use a compressor to push the voice.
+To achieve a clear vocal, you would take out everything below 200 Hz to eliminate the rumbling.
+In addition, start tweaking the high end above 10 kHz to get rid of all the disturbing harshness and sibilance.
+Or you could apply the intelligent filter and the respective vocal profile of smart:EQ 3 to clean up the female vocal track – in seconds.
+After all the cleaning up, you can then use a compressor to push the voice.

-Whenever you use already good quality sounds, e.g. from sample libraries or synthesizer tracks, cleaning up with an EQ won’t be necessary.
-Still, when you put these tracks together, chances are that the initial mix sounds chaotic due to the dynamic differences of the individual tracks.
-This mismatch, caused by constantly changing melodies and tonal colors makes the sound “wobbly”.
+Whenever you start with high quality sounds, for example, from sample libraries or synthesizer tracks, cleaning up with an EQ won’t be necessary.
+Still, when you put such tracks together, chances are that the initial mix will sound chaotic due to the dynamic differences between individual tracks.
+This mismatch, caused by constantly changing melodies and tonal colors makes the sound “wobbly.”

-Initially beautiful sounds are masked and they don’t have the punch or presence you want them to have – merely cranking up the level won’t make it better.
-Applying a compressor can harmonize the dynamics of individuals tracks or busses.
-In terms of the mentioned energy management this means that you initially define a stable hierarchy of energies using a compressor and then use an EQ to accentuate certain tracks or busses.
+Initially beautiful sounds become masked and they don’t have the punch or presence you want them to have – merely cranking up the level doesn’t solve the problem.
+Applying a compressor can harmonize the dynamics of individual tracks or busses.
+In terms of the above-mentioned energy management, this means that you first define a stable hierarchy of energies using a compressor and then use an EQ to accentuate certain tracks or busses.

-So a compressor can be used first in order to balance the dynamics of individual tracks or busses and to make them sound tighter.
+So, a compressor can be used first in order to balance the dynamics of individual tracks or busses and make them sound tighter.
 Afterwards, when combining these tracks or busses, chances are that you’ll have to resolve “static” problems like masked energies with an EQ.

-Example: Take a drum bus – with a compressor you can glue the energies of the drumset together into a smooth blend.
-In regards/in combination with other busses or tracks this might lead to overemphasized frequency regions.
-With the use of narrow filters of an EQ, you can carefully tweak the energies in the affected frequency ranges.
+Example: Take a drum bus – with a compressor you can fuse the energies of the drum set together into a smooth blend.
+However, when combined with other busses or tracks, this might lead to overemphasized frequency regions.
+With the use of narrow filters on an EQ, you can carefully tweak the energies in the affected frequency ranges.

 Keep it clean and stay focused

-Before getting to the creative part of mixing, often there is some grunt work that needs to be done first.
-You’ll want to kick out or tone down everything that does not meet your idea of a certain sound – clarity is key.
-Depending on the quality of the audio material you are working with, that might take quite some time.
-Especially recorded tracks initially tend to be not as clean as we want them to be.
+Before getting to the creative part of mixing, there is often some grunt work that needs to be done first.
+You’ll want to kick out or tone down everything that does not meet your idea of how a certain sound should be – clarity is key.
+Depending on the quality of the audio material you are working with, this might take some time.
+Recorded tracks especially tend to be not as clean initially as we would like them to be.

-The intelligent features of smart:EQ 2 and smart:comp are designed to create balance and clarity – tonal and spectral.
-Since they work based on psychoacoustic models they don’t apply a certain coloration to your audio material.
-By using them on single tracks you can create a clean basis for further creative work, and applying them on your master bus fine-tunes your creation.
-Furthermore, by letting your smart assistants do the grunt work you can avoid loosing track of the things you should focus on, like proportions and musical goals.
-The technical abilities of smart:EQ 2 and smart:comp will take you faster to the point of getting truly creative when mixing and mastering.
-And since both plug-ins are a “regular” equalizer respectively compressor you can do the creative part with them as well.
+The intelligent features of smart:EQ 3 and smart:comp are designed to create balance and clarity – tonal and spectral.
+Since they operate based on psychoacoustic models, they don’t impart any coloration to your audio material.
+By using them on single tracks you can create a clean basis for further creative work.
+Applying them on your master bus fine-tunes your creation.
+Furthermore, by letting these smart assistants do the grunt work, you avoid losing track of what you should be focusing on, such as proportions and musical goals.
+The technical abilities of smart:EQ 3 and smart:comp will take you faster to the point of being truly creative while mixing and mastering.
+And, since both plug-ins are a “regular” equalizer and compressor respectively, you can be creative with them as well.